danielsaidi/Vandelay/README.md

 - `DropboxImporter` - imports `strings` & `data` from Dropbox

-If you add `VandelayQr`, you get access to the following importer:

-- `QrCodeImporter [STRING|DATA]` - imports by scanning a QR code

 When importing, the same goes as when exporting: data is more powerful, but strings are more universal.